marco-looy/pega-dx-mcp/mcp-tests/pega-test-environment.md

 ## Environment Overview

-This document captures the details of our Pega Platform environment used for comprehensive MCP tool testing.
+This document captures the details of our Pega Infinity application used for comprehensive MCP tool testing.

-## Pega Platform Configuration
+## Pega Infinity Configuration

 ### Connection Details
 - **Environment**: Pega Cloud (Pega Enablement)